Olivia-Cheung/ArduinoPractice/README.md

 9. DigitalHourglass (modified to 6 seconds, led lights light up one by one every second that passes and starts over when the tilt sensor detects movement)
 10. Pinwheel (a motor spins when a button is pressed)
 11. Crystal Ball (The liquid crystal display (LCD) screen will display the answer to a question when the tilt sensor is shaken.
 Additionally, a potentiometer can be used to adjust the brightness of the lcd screen)
+12. Knock Lock(A servo spins to the "unlock" position after the piezo detects 3 appropriate knocks.
+A button is used to reset the servo the "locked" position)
+13. ZoeTrope
+14. Touchy Feely Lamps